Type to search lessons across every grade and subject.

 The convention is named for its first letters: Brackets, Exponents, Division and Multiplication, Addition and Subtraction.

 Two pairs are tied: division and multiplication share a rung, and addition and subtraction share a rung.
-Within a tied rung, the left-to-right ordering breaks the tie.
+Within a tied rung, left-to-right breaks the tie.
 Everything else cascades.

 Try it